 millions of years the galaxies NGC 2207 and IC 2163 have been moving ponderously past each other.
 The larger galaxy's tremendous tidal forces have drawn a streamer of material a hundred thousand light-years long out of IC 2163.
 If you lived on a planet orbiting a star within this streamer, you would have a magnificent view of both galaxies.
 NGC 2207 and IC 2163 are respectively 143,000 light-years and 101,000 light-years in diameter.
 Both galaxies are 114 million light-years away in the constellation Canis Major.
-(NASA and the Hubble Heritage Team, AURA/STScl) End of material on orbits under gravity, Kepler's laws, Newton's laws and the way Newton's form of Kepler's third law can give us the masses of astronomical objects.
-In fact it is just about the only way.
+(NASA and the Hubble Heritage Team, AURA/STScl)

+End of material about orbits under gravity

-How else can you learn about astronomical objects?
-All you get from them is their light, so there are two chapters entirely concerned with how we can analyze light.
-These are chapters 3 and 4.
-We will only cover chapter 3 for the first exam.
+How else can we learn about astronomical objects?
+All we get from them is their light, hence the next two chapters (3 and 4) are entirely concerned with how we can analyze light.

+We will only cover chapter 3 for the first exam